 Many factors influence the leather’s strength properties.
 Insufficient strength properties are usually a result of a damaged fibre structure.
 It can occur in many stages of the process.
 The problem may be traced back to soaking or liming, splitting or shaving or even to retannage and fatliquoring.

 Learn more about this topic?
 Download whitepaper

-Learn about the important aspects when making soft leather, the influence of wet-end processes and which Smit & zoon products are most suitable for your optimal leather properties.
+Learn about the important aspects when making tight leather, the influence of post-tanning processes and which Smit & zoon products are most suitable for your optimal leather properties.

 Smit & zoon's share of a synopsis on the topic ‘Free formaldehyde’.
 Learning about the origin of the chemical, producing formaldehyde free leathers, releasable formaldehyde, testing leather chemicals (ISO 27587) and leather (ISO 17226-1 or VDA 275) on free formaldehyde, etc...